CigarsSmoker/Clone/Ruleset-recipes.md

 When you import a recipe, the rules are always imported into your temporary ruleset.

 Some recipes may contain rules which are not visible from the current matrix, or contain rules which affect multiple scopes.
-Here is an example of such recipe, already present in the stock one:
+Here is an example of such recipe, already present as a stock one:

     Youtube with account
         youtube.com *